Reporting security vulnerabilities

 - Redirection from an insecure page (HTTP) to a secure page (HTTPS)

-- The fact that we do not use HTTP Strict Transport Security (HSTS), a security system to protect against attacks
+- The fact that we do not use HTTP Strict Transport Security (HSTS)

-- Possible old versions of a server or programme (from an external supplier) without evidence to show that these versions are vulnerable
+- Possible old versions of a server or program (from an external supplier) without evidence to show that these versions are vulnerable

 - Reports on insecure SSL protocols or TLS protocols and other faulty settings